pagekit/docs/developer-guides/how-to-theme.md

     ]
     ```

-4. The default setting for the navbar mode needs to be added in the `index.php`.
+4. Add the default setting for the navbar mode in the `index.php` file.

     ```
     'config' => [